 Hi, I installed High Sierra on a 2012 Mac Mini this morning and it did not convert SSD to APFS.
 Did a few searches and found that if you restart with Command + R and select Disk Utility the Edit sub-menu offers the chance to convert.
-Unfortunately in my case the Convert to APFS option is greyed out and (obviously) can't be selected.
+Unfortunately in my case, the Convert to APFS option is greyed out and (obviously) can't be selected.
 Anyone have any ideas what to do to convert the SSD to APFS?

-How to fix the "Convert to APFS" option is not available or greyed out issue?
+How to fix the Convert to APFS is greyed out or not available issue?

 Case 1: "Convert to APFS" option is not available for a disk conversion

-Apple enables us to format/erase a whole disk to APFS.
+Apple enables us to format/erase the entire disk to APFS.
 When comes to Convert to APFS, we are talking about single volumes in that drive.
-So, the "Convert to APFS" option is only available when you right-click on a volume, otherwise, it will be greyed out in Disk Utility.
+So, the "Convert to APFS" is only available when you right-click on a volume, otherwise, the “Convert to APFS” will be greyed out or not available.

 Solution: Select volumes one by one rather than a disk to convert to APFS.